Television Personalities: Later years and revival

 Various line-up changes and circumstances prevented the recordings for Privilege from being released until 1990.
 Their subsequent album Closer to God was a combination of sixties style pop and darker material, and was similar in tone to The Painted Word.

 Treacy later struggled with mental health issues and drug addiction, and from 1998 to June 2004 was incarcerated for theft.
-He spent time on HM Prison ship Weare in Portland Harbour, Dorset, England.
+He spent time on the prison ship HMP Weare in Portland Harbour, Dorset, England.
 A gig at the Hanbury Ballroom, Brighton on 6 August 2005 ended in chaos after half an hour when Treacy had apparent difficulties with his guitars and mic stand.
-His bandmates left him on stage and the gig was halted by the management.
+His bandmates left him on stage, and the gig was halted by the management.
 His 2006 comeback album My Dark Places received widespread critical acclaim, including for the single "Velvet Underground".
-The NME described it as a "stunningly original record-harrowing and hilarious in equal amounts", while the BBC wrote that the album "captures the offbeat brilliance that made the TVPs indie legends in the 70s, characterised by Treacy’s endearingly slapdash attitude towards singing in tune and playing in time."
-He was reportedly seriously ill in October 2011 following brain surgery to remove a blood clot.
+The NME described the album as a "stunningly original record-harrowing and hilarious in equal amounts", while the BBC wrote that the album "captures the offbeat brilliance that made the TVPs indie legends in the 70s, characterised by Treacy’s endearingly slapdash attitude towards singing in tune and playing in time."
+He was reportedly seriously ill in October 2011 following surgery to remove a blood clot in his brain.
 He regained consciousness in December, but remained hospitalised.
-By 2016 he was recovering from the surgery and said that he intended to return to music.
+By 2016 he was still recovering from the surgery, but said he intended to return to music.

-In January 2018, Fire Records released the long lost Beautiful Despair as the band's twelfth album.
-It had been recorded in 1990 on a 4-track, between 1989's "Privilege" and 1992's "Closer to God", but was not released at that time.
+In January 2018, Fire Records released the long-lost Beautiful Despair as the band's twelfth album.
+It had been recorded in 1990 on a 4-track, between 1989's "Privilege" and 1992's "Closer to God", but remained unreleased.

-Influence
+Legacy

-Bands that have cited them as formative influences include Jesus and Mary Chain, Half Man Half Biscuit, The Pastels, Beat Happening, Tindersticks (who covered the song "You’ll Have To Scream Louder" in 2020), Pavement and MGMT (who recorded the track "Song for Dan Treacy").
+The Television Personalities have been widely influential, and were critically acclaimed from their beginnings.
+Bands that have cited them as formative influences include Half Man Half Biscuit, The Pastels, Jesus and Mary Chain, Beat Happening, Nirvana, Tindersticks (who covered the song "You’ll Have To Scream Louder" in 2020), Pavement and MGMT (who wrote the track "Song for Dan Treacy").